Oak Class – Reception

 - Daily reading or sharing of a book for pleasure.

-- Occasional themed work linked to learning at school (example – Whole school challenge to find a new animal for our core value)
+- Occasional themed work linked to learning at school

-To contact Mrs Parker please use messaging on Class dojo, purple contact book (if not urgent ) or on pick up or drop off if urgent.
+To contact Mrs Parker please use messaging on Class Dojo, purple contact book (if not urgent ) or on pick up or drop off if urgent.

 Class Teachers: